 Ruin or site NT 628245 [?]
 OS: 74 TD8 6XH

-Ancrum was held by the by the Bishops of Glasgow, and they may have used the building known as Maltan Walls as their residence.
+Ancrum was held by the bishops of Glasgow, and they used the building known as Mantle (or Maltan) Walls as their residence.
 Ancrum was held by the Kerrs after the Reformation, then from the 1670s or earlier by the Scotts.

 Viridian: a vivid blend of book and website Eailain green lady Viridian: a vivid blend of book and website